-Tl Three Months Ended June 30, Change
+Three Months Ended June 30, ed June 30, Change

-2021 2020 (\$) (%)
+2021 2020 (\$)

-(dollars in thousand s) -
+(dollars in the ousands)

-Revenue \$ 46,931 \$ 38,75 5\$ 8,176 21
+Revenue \$ 46,931 \$ 38,755 \$ 8,176 2

 Total revenue increased by \$8.2 million, or 21% for the three months ended June 30, 2021 compared to the same period in 2020.
 The increase was driven by a 24% increase in average monthly revenue per paying client, which was partially offset by a 2% decrease in monthly average paying clients as a result of factors described below.
-Our growth in average monthly revenue per paying client reflects continued growth in the average price paid for our featured listings, more client engagement driven by the increased functionality across our WM Business subscription package at the beginning of 2021.
+Our growth in average monthly revenue per paying client reflects continued growth in the average price paid for our featured listings, more client engagement driven by the increased functionality across our WM Business suite of solutions and the impact of the pricing increase related to transitioning all of our standard listing subscription clients to our new WM Business subscription package at the beginning of 2021.
 WM Business subscription offering represented 23% of our total revenue for the three months ended June 30, 2021.
 Our Featured Listing product made up of 55% of our total revenue and together with our other ad solutions, they make up the balance of our revenue for the three months ended June 30, 2021.
 These impacts were partially offset by the removal of Canada-based clients who had higher monthly spend than our average client base as well as the elimination of our technology services fee on all delivery orders.